Construct IN

 1. Conception and preliminary study

-The goal of the construction is to complete the building.
-For that, you need to define the project scope, which is nothing more than detailed information on all activities that will be carried out.
+The goal of construction is to complete the building.
+To do this, you need to define the project scope, which is nothing more than detailing all the activities that will be executed.

-You will need to include all the main data, such as: objective, description, limits, schedule, deliveries, who are the responsible persons, budget values, etc.
+You will need to put in all the main data, such as: objective, description, limit, schedule, deliverables, who the responsible people are, budget values, etc.

 1.1.
 Technical and economic feasibility